Fears & Phobias:

 Complex phobias tend to start later in life, often in adolescence.

 Hypnosis can also be used in an effort to uncover the original cause of the phobia, or at least what is remembered of the event, which may be a memory of strong emotion, rather than historical fact.
+Once this has been found, the memory can be desensitised, and further work can be done to ensure the person has the resources to cope in future situations.
+Another approach that can be successfully used to work with phobias is EMDR therapy.
+So there's more than one route to working with phobias, but they do often reduce rapidly with treatment.

 Please note that, as with any talking therapy, results may vary from person to person.